WheatAndRye/WheatAndRye/README.md

 - 👋 Hi, I’m @WheatAndRye
 - 👀 I’m interested in ...
 Not quite sure yet
 - 🌱 I’m currently learning ...
-Python!
+MASM
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...